This post is a part of a series about natural and healthy skincare.

 The foods you eat supply antioxidants, such as vitamins C and E.

-A great way to consume a large amount of antioxidants from the diet easily is by making a healthy and tasty smoothie.
+A great way to consume many antioxidants from the diet easily is by making a healthy and tasty smoothie.

 - Greens are rich in Carotenoids and Chlorophyll.

-- Chia seeds or Flaxseed, they are a great source of ALA (Plant-based source for Omega 3).
+- Chia seeds or Flaxseed are excellent sources of ALA (Plant-based source for Omega 3).

-- Almonds, Walnuts, Pumpkin seeds are a source of healthy fats and minerals, add few.
+- Almonds, Walnuts, Pumpkin seeds are a source of healthy fats and minerals.
+Add about a handful.

-- Banana, Mango or Avocado makes the smoothie to have a creamy texture.
+- Banana, Mango or Avocado add a creamy texture.

-- I love to add 1 tablespoon of Oats as a good source of dietary fibre and for the texture.
+- I love to add 1 tablespoon of Oats as a good source of dietary fibre and texture.